bright/new-www/content/blog/meet-kasia-a-project-manager-and-an-academic-teacher.md

 ## What did you study?

-I studied Computer Studies at Gdańsk University of Technology and went right after that to PhD studies.
+I studied Computer Science at Gdańsk University of Technology and went right after that to PhD studies.
 I actually didn’t know what I wanted to do after graduating high school.
 I was passionate about many different fields.
 I was in a multidisciplinary class at my high school in Olsztyn and wrote extended Matura exams from subjects like English, Polish and Physics.
 So I had a few career paths in my mind.

 During high school I made a few websites so I had a very romantic yet naive vision of what being a programmer would look like.
-So I applied to Computer Studies at Gdańsk University of Technology.
+So I applied to Computer Science at Gdańsk University of Technology.
 I did it just to see if I could get in.
 In the meantime, I got into English Philology studies.
-I was about to go there but then I got the news that I got into Computer Studies as well.
+I was about to go there but then I got the news that I got into Computer Science as well.
 Eventually, I chose that faculty. **I figured that studying at the University of Technology would force me to leave my comfort zone and it just seemed to be exciting.**

 ## How do you recall your studies?